PBA World Series of Bowling: WSOB highlights

-PBA50 World Series of Bowling
+PBA50/60 World Series of Bowling

 The World Series of Bowling concept was introduced on the PBA50 Tour (for players 50 years of age and over) in the 2023 season.
 The PBA50 World Series of Bowling featured three standard PBA50 events (PBA50 Ballard Championship, PBA50 Monacelli Championship and PBA50 Petraglia Championship) on three different oil patterns named after PBA Hall of Famers, followed by the PBA50 National Championship major.
 A full field of 192 players aged 50 and older competed, with all events taking place July 15-23 in Jackson, Michigan.
+The concept was expanded in 2025 to PBA60 (for bowlers 60 and older).
+There are two standard PBA60 events (Webb and Roth Championships) and the World Championship.
+The Webb and Roth tournaments use the oil patterns named for their respective bowlers..